przb/react-scoreboard/README.md

 # Organization
 Objects I could use:
     - Player
-    - Scoreboard
+    - Scoreboard extends react component
-    - Cell
+    - Cell extends react component
-    - Row
-    - Column
+    - Column extends react component
     - Round
     - Game
+    - Gameboard extends react component

 This is what i will need:
     - A way to store the scores of the player